jkd2021/YOLACT-with-lane-detection/README.md

+#  Real-time Instance Segmentation and Lane Detection

-A lane detection integrated Real-time Instance Segmentation based on YOLACT (You Only Look At CoefficienTs), which is a simple, fully convolutional model developed by Daniel Bolya, Chong Zhou, Fanyi Xiao and Yong Jae Lee in 2019 (see repository https://github.com/dbolya/yolact).
+This is a lane detection integrated Real-time Instance Segmentation based on YOLACT (You Only Look At CoefficienTs), which is a simple, fully convolutional model developed by Daniel Bolya, Chong Zhou, Fanyi Xiao and Yong Jae Lee in 2019 (see repository https://github.com/dbolya/yolact).
 Here are the codes for their papers:
  - [YOLACT: Real-time Instance Segmentation](https://arxiv.org/abs/1904.02689)
  - [YOLACT++: Better Real-time Instance Segmentation](https://arxiv.org/abs/1912.06218)